Things to know when your child goes to college

 Getting the bill vs. footing the tuition bill

-Another change that takes place once your child accepts an offer of admission is that communication from the school with the parents pretty much disappears if it has not already done so.
+Another change that takes place when your child goes to college: once your child accepts an offer of admission, communication from the school with the parents pretty much disappears — if it has not already done so.
 Your child will receive the tuition bill and any information related to financial aid and/or scholarships.
 Many schools have moved to online payment of tuition and fees.

 Stoller points out that some schools have systems in place that help parents out when it comes to keeping abreast of information available only online.
 “There have actually been some developments on the part of student online services providers to create access points for parents/families to be able to access tuition/billing information (with their student’s permission) for the purposes of account payments,” says Stoller.
 He stresses that communication between the student and the parent(s) is necessary to make this happen, especially since it involves access to a portion of the student’s account/record.

 Out of sight, but not out of mind

 When it comes to logistics and issues that involve student safety, it’s the Dean of Students Office that usually becomes the point of contact for parents, especially if there is an emergency.
 “I think it is important for parents/families to connect with offices on campuses that are authorized to act as advocates for students,” says Stoller.
 “Technically, once they are 18, a student is in control of their lives.
 Realistically speaking, most traditionally aged students are going to be on their parent/family insurance, be part of a family tax filing, etc…their rights are largely connected to the resources that they need in order to remain at college.”